ArsenyKokotov/COEN366_Project/README.md

 # Client Design
 - Send registration requests to server
+- Runs as a daemon, plus a command line to the client/peer daemon
 - Keep track of local files (all in one folder)
 - Publish info about local files to server (tries several times before giving up)
 - Send request to remove file from server list (if deleted locally? why not just publish new list of files?)